Excel WORKDAY.INTL Function

 - holidays - [optional] A list of one or more dates that should be considered non-work days.

-WORKDAY.INTL figures out a date that represents the "nearest" working day N days in the past or future.
+The WORKDAY.INTL function calculates the "nearest" working day n days in the past or future, taking into non-working days.
+WORKDAY.INTL can be used to calculate due dates, delivery dates, and other dates that must exclude non-working days.
 Use a positive number as days for future dates and a negative number for past dates.
 This function is more robust than the WORKDAY function because it lets you customize which days of the week are considered weekends.

 Use any of the codes below for the weekend argument to select a "fixed" weekend option.